florilegium7/MRI_tumor_diagnosis/README.md

-The python notebook takes you through the process of creating the convolutional neural network!
+A convolutional neural network to diagnose intercranial tumors from an MRI scan.
+The python notebook takes you through the process!
+(Methods inspired by PHYS 246: Modern Computational Physics @ UIUC)